 An alternative form of empathy mapping is to add an extra section at the bottom of the map for the user’s goals.
 Here, the designer captures what the user desires before the product is in existence, and what they would like to accomplish with the product once in use.

-3. Why do we use empathy maps?
+3. Why use empathy maps?

 Empathy maps can also be used to collect data directly from the users.
 Used alongside user interviews, survey answers, etc., you can also have a user fill in an empathy map themselves.
 This often reveals aspects of the user that may have remained unsaid or not thought of.

 4. Where does empathy mapping fit into the UX design process?